Johanf92/Semester-CA-2/README.md

 An auction site aims to launch a platform where:

 - Users can register, add items for auction, and place bids on other users' items.
 - New users receive 1000 credits upon registration to use on the site.
-Credits can be earned by selling items and used by buying items.
 - Non-registered users can browse through the listings but only registered users can place bids.

-**Note:** This project focuses on the front-end application that interacts with an existing API.

-## API

-The backend functionality is managed by an existing application.
-The API details for this project can be found under Auction Endpoints in the Noroff API documentation.

 ## Resources